 Our US office is located in Eastern Standard Time and is open from 9:00 am to 5:00 pm, Monday through Friday.
 If you call the Institute in Italy, please note that it is open Monday-Thursday from 9:00 am to 7:00 pm and Friday from 9:00 am to 3:30 pm Italian time.
 Please remember that we are six hours ahead of the U.S. Eastern Standard Time before calling.
 After hours, you may leave a message.

 Please make certain that your parents or relatives have read and retained a copy of the Pre-Departure Guide prior to your departure.
 You should also designate an emergency contact and leave them a folder with copies of your personal documents, the handbook website access, and any credit/debit cards you plan to bring with you, just in case they are lost or stolen as you travel.

 Check the Academic Calendar and the Pre-Departure Student Guide for key dates, such as arrival, departure, mid-terms, semester break, final exams, etc. Please ask all friends and relatives to visit during the break if they intend to stay significantly longer than a weekend.

 The Umbra Institute App is our main way of communicating with you.
 With the App, you can receive important notifications; get in touch with faculty, Umbra staff, and fellow classmates; view and sign-up for upcoming events; check out essential locations and local discounts in Perugia, and more!
 The Umbra Institute App is available to download on Google Play and the App Store.
 After downloading the App, your request for access will be approved as your study abroad experience at Umbra approaches.

 Check out the Umbra Institute on Facebook, Instagram, and Youtube for helpful videos, articles, pictures, and posts about life in Perugia.
-Each semester, current students sign up to be Umbra Reps to share their experience with future students.
+Each semester, current students sign up to be Umbra Reps to share their experiences with future students.
 Find useful blogs about budgeting, working out in Perugia, voting from abroad, a Vegan’s guide to Perugia; or videos about student services, Italian class, and more.